Our Team

 Bobbie Briggs LMFT Psychotherapist

 Hailing from the South Side of Chicago, IL, Bobbie Briggs, LMFT, is a licensed marriage and family therapist and community mental health outreach specialist committed to expanding access to culturally grounded, compassionate care.
-With experience spanning psychotherapy, higher education, program development, and community engagement, she has supported individuals, families, youth, and community organizations across greater Madison.
+She has experience in psychotherapy, higher education, program development, and community engagement, supporting individuals, families, youth, and community organizations across the greater Madison area.
+Bobbie has developed and facilitated trauma-informed training, maternal mental health programs, and social-emotional learning groups in partnership with schools, nonprofits, and community centers.
+Her work is rooted in equity, relationship-building, and meeting people where they are.
+She holds an MS in Marriage & Family Therapy from Edgewood University and a BS in Community & Environmental Sociology from the University of Wisconsin–Madison.
+She also serves in leadership roles within community organizations.
+Outside of work, she enjoys time with family, music, peppermint tea, and psychological thriller movies and shows.

 Join Our Team